TelepathicGrunt/Bumblezone/README.md

 &nbsp;

-Don't forget to change <modversion> with the actual latest version of this mod like `7.2.0` for example.
+Don't forget to change &lt;modversion> with the actual latest version of this mod like `7.2.0` for example.
 (See older branches's README.md for their stuff)

 ```gradle
 dependencies {